 All the usual pub meals are here, parmigianas, pies, chips, salad and specials.
 All food comes fast and is of the highest quality and size at a very reasonable price.
 Get in early in summer or on weekends.

-Word of mouth spread pretty fast when Cookie dining began, when diners began to experience the delicious food options at this Thai eating house and beer hall, along with signature cocktails.
+Word of mouth spread pretty fast when Cookie began, when diners began to experience the delicious food options at this Thai eating house and beer hall, along with signature cocktails.

 Shrimp rice croquettes